findy-network/findy-wrapper-go/README.md

 for SSI/DID development.
 For the most applications **findy-agent** is the one to start playing with.

-This wrapper offers one key feature addition that it's written with Go: **it's not dependent on running indy ledger.** The wrapper abstracts ledger with the plug-in interface which allows to implement any storage technology to handle needed persistence.
+This wrapper offers one key feature addition to that it's written in Go: **it's not dependent on running indy ledger.** The wrapper abstracts ledger with the plug-in interface which allows to implement any storage technology to handle needed persistence.
 Currently implemented ledger add-ons are:

-- indy pool: data is saved into indy ledger
+- indy pool: data is saved into the indy ledger
 - memory ledger: especially good for unit testing and caching
 - file: data is saved into simple JSON file
-- immu DB: data is written to immu database
+- immudb: data is written to immutable database

 ## Get Started